 The spontaneous resolution of red, orange and yellow inflammation “hot spots” is evident.

-And what about this study conducted by Ghalv, M.D. and Dale Teplitz, M.A.
+Also, here’s a study conducted by Maurice Ghaly, M.D. and Dale Teplitz, M.A.

 Researchers measured cortisol levels to determine a baseline for study subjects, then gave them special earthing pads to use for eight weeks.
-What happened?
-Earthing reduced overall levels of cortisol and fine-tuned the secretion cycle so that our levels are highest in the early morning when we need the motivation to get moving for the day.
+They found that earthing reduced overall levels of cortisol and fine-tuned the secretion cycle so that our levels are highest in the early morning when we need the motivation to get moving for the day.

 In another study – which was double blind – one group used ‘earthing sheets’ and the control group used placebo sheets.
 In the “grounded” group: